kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 OpenTelemetry and audit records MUST redact credentials and sensitive attributes and limit high-cardinality dimensions.
 Native status and evidence must remain usable when one continuous trace is unavailable.

-Profiles MUST define resource, accelerator, queue, quota, and optional cost limits for mutating plans.
+Profiles MAY define resource, accelerator, queue, quota, and optional cost limits for mutating plans.
 A preview MUST distinguish an estimate from an admission guarantee.
-Regulated or sensitive-data deployments must define retention, residency, data classification, and prompt/trace storage policy.
+Retention, residency, data classification, and regulated-data controls belong to deployment-specific profiles.

 ## 11. Compatibility

+The contract is additive at the integration boundary.
+Existing controller APIs, CRDs, SDK method names, required parameters, and native response semantics MUST remain compatible.
+MCP-specific behavior belongs in the adapter or optional Gateway layer and MUST NOT require every controller to understand agent approvals, Skills, Tasks, or planning state.

+Adapters MAY use Kubernetes server-side dry-run or an operator's validation-only API to construct a preview.
+If no such operation exists, the adapter MUST construct the preview without creating or modifying a native resource.

 Every supported topology and capability-pack combination MUST have a profile lock containing component, SDK/API/CRD, MCP, gateway, identity, image, Skill, storage, and feature-gate versions.
 Floating versions are not conformant.